 It’s very important that you don’t ignore or gloss over an employment gap.
-The best way is to deal with it honestly.
-The best place to do this is in your cover letter.
+The best way is to deal with it is honesty.
+And the best place to do this is in your cover letter.
 The tips below will explain how to address common scenarios where you may have a gap in your employment, both good and bad.
 Keep reading, there’s also a sample cover letter explaining a gap in employment.

 Be Direct When a Gap in Employment is Objectively Positive

 Some gaps in employment are positive things.
 Even so, you still need to address them.
 Otherwise, a potential employer might make assumptions.
 Instead, take advantage of the opportunity to share something positive.
-Address your gap directly if you have taken time to care for a family member, returned to school, taken a hiatus to do volunteer work, or worked on an independent project.
+Address your gap directly if you are a homemaker returning to work, received a fellowship to pursue an academic interest, taken a hiatus to do volunteer work, or worked on an independent project.
 Not only will this clear up any misunderstandings, but it could also be a positive addition to your application packet.

 Executive Career Coach